Iran president Rouhani targets stagflation in first budget

 DUBAI Iranian President Hassan Rouhani presented his first budget to parliament on Sunday, vowing to bring down inflation and boost growth to lift an economy reeling from sanctions and what he says was mismanagement by predecessor Mahmoud Ahmadinejad.

-Inflation has soared for two years and productivity has slumped as ever tougher economic sanctions imposed to counter Tehran's nuclear programme have taken their toll.
+Inflation has soared for two years and productivity has slumped as ever tougher economic sanctions imposed to counter Tehran's nuclear program have taken their toll.

 Rouhani says Ahmadinejad squandered vast oil revenues on cash handouts and housing projects during his two terms in office from 2005 and racked up enormous government debt.